caddis/streeng/README.md

 	slug="yes" - convert the string to a slug (default = "no") separator="_" - separator for slug (default = "-")
-	repeat="3" - number of times to repeat the string, great for prototyping (default = 0)
+	repeat="3" - number of times to repeat the string, great for prototyping (default = 0) insensitive="yes" - toggle case sensitivity when finding a string (default = "no")

 Usage: